jaimejim/jaimejim.github.io/_posts/2026-04-23-tertulia-distillation.markdown

 The build is two distillation passes, both done before anyone asks a question.

-**Pass 1, per video.** A local Ollama model (`qwen3.5`) reads each transcript and produces a fixed-format markdown note: thesis, arguments, data cited, three to eight `[[topic]]` links.
-About thirty seconds per video, ninety minutes for two hundred, nothing leaves the laptop.
+**Pass 1, per video.** A local Ollama model (`qwen3.5`) reads each transcript and produces a fixed-format markdown note: thesis, arguments, data cited, 3 to 8 `[[topic]]` links.
+About 30 seconds per video, 90 minutes for 200, nothing leaves the laptop.

 ```markdown
 # Sobre el crecimiento económico...